mizrael/davidguida.net/src/_posts/2020-04-03-health-checks-with-asp-net-core-and-kubernetes.md

   - microservices
   - programming
 ---
 **Health checks** are a fundamental part of our APIs.
-I guess they fall in that category of &#8220;non-functional-but-**heavily**-required&#8221; things.
+I guess they fall in that category of "non-functional-but-**heavily**-required" things.
 More or less like a good part of the infrastructure code.

-They don&#8217;t add business value per se but have an enormous impact for IT people.
+They don't add business value per se but have an enormous impact for IT people.
 More or less like <a href="https://www.davidguida.net/lets-do-some-ddd-with-entity-framework-core-3/" target="_blank" rel="noreferrer noopener">DDD</a> and Design Patterns.
 You can normally see them in conjunction with container orchestration or monitoring tools to ensure that the system is alive and kicking.

 There are mainly two categories of **health checks**: readiness and liveness.